 June is Dairy Month

-Contributors: Christeena Haynes, MS, RD, LD, former Nutrition & Health Education Specialist; Tammy Roberts, MS, RD, LD, Nutrition & Health Education Specialist, Bates County, University of Missouri Extension
+Contributors: Tammy Roberts, MS, RD, LD, Nutrition & Health Education Specialist, Bates County, & Christeena Haynes, former Nutrition & Health Education Specialist, University of Missouri Extension

 The dairy food group (milk, yogurt, cheese) is an important part of following a healthy diet.
 Consumption of milk and milk products has been linked to improved bone health, particularly in children and adolescents, as well as decreased risk of cardiovascular disease, type 2 diabetes and high blood pressure.